Harder, Better, Faster, Stronger: Live performances

 A live version of "Harder, Better, Faster, Stronger" was recorded at Bercy in Paris from 14 June 2007.
 It was released as a download single on 15 October 2007, for the live album Alive 2007.
-The track also contains a part of the "Television Rules the Nation / Crescendolls" segment of the Bercy performance that features elements of the songs "Around the World", "Steam Machine", "Television Rules the Nation".
+The track also contains a part of the "Television Rules the Nation / Crescendolls" segment of the Bercy performance that features elements of the songs "Around the World", "Steam Machine", and "Television Rules the Nation".
 This version of the song won the Grammy Award for Best Dance Recording at the 51st Grammy Awards.

 Other versions

 Diplo released a remix of "Harder, Better, Faster, Stronger" titled "Work Is Never Over".
 It appeared in his compilation album Decent Work for Decent Pay.
 The title of the song was also parodied in an episode of The Cleveland Show called "Harder, Better, Faster, Browner", which was a part of season two.
 Neil Cicierega used the "Harder, Better, Faster, Stronger" instrumental, along with Smash Mouth's songs "Walkin' on the Sun" and "All Star", for the mashup "Daft Mouth" as part of Cicierega's Mouth Sounds album.

 Philippe Uminski of the band Circus released a cover version of "Harder, Better, Faster, Stronger" in 2004.
 Mike Tompkins released an a cappella version of the song in May 2012.

 Kanye West's song "Stronger" from the album Graduation prominently features a sample of "Harder, Better, Faster, Stronger".
 Two actors who wore the robotic Daft Punk costumes in the film Daft Punk's Electroma appear in the music video for "Stronger".
 It was performed live at the 50th Annual Grammy Awards with Daft Punk in their trademark pyramid while West was on stage rapping.
 Daft Punk member Guy-Manuel de Homem-Christo said that "Stronger" was "not a collaboration in the studio, but the vibe of the music we do separately connected in what [West] did with the song".
 He later clarified that the live version was "truly a collaboration from the start.
 We really did it all hand in hand."